jaydenc3399/sep11-freedom-project/blog/entry05.md

 ---

 # Time managment & Perserverance
 I would say in general this was a skill that really got me through this freedom project because in the beginning I was relly struggling and I did not really know how to start my freedom project and also really jsut trying to find that time where I can take out to start the freedom proejct from all the works from my other classes like the Ap's where the all gave spring assignments.
-It was hard to really just take some time out as once I did some homeowrk for another class I would want to take a break
+It was hard to really just take some time out as once I did some homeowrk for another class I would want to take a break and this would jsut move on and thats why it took me so long to finish this.
+THis skill is so important because while doing the freedom project it was really hard trying to get the right code and when there was a error and a mistake and I tried to fix it but despite fixing it there was still a error and that really ticked me off.
+I was able to use the resources that I had to overcome this and eventually with some breaks in between of a 6 hour span of working I finished it and perservered through this long task but really for me next time I need to plan my time out better as I did take some break days where I did nothing over the break also, so really just taking days to do part by part is recommended rather than doing everything all in one chunk.

+# Hard working